deweb-io/premium/README.md

 The service exposes the following endpoints:
 * `GET:/health` - checks if everything is fine and dandy, so the Core-UI can disable the plugin if the service is unhealthy, and even notify the user)
-* `GET:/player?slug=<slug>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing the digital good or its preview, depending on whether the logged in user has purchased it or not (this allows for seamless integration with the Core-UI Web app, and the mobile UI simply opens an iframe with the Web app)
+* `GET:/product/<slug>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing the digital good or its preview, depending on whether the logged in user has purchased it or not (this allows for seamless integration with the Core-UI Web app, and the mobile UI simply opens an iframe with the Web app)
-* `POST:/productDetails (filePath, authToken)` - returns a JSON with the asset's details, including a preview image and a signed URL to the asset if the authtoken is valid and identifies an authorized user
+* `POST:/product/<slug> (authToken)` - returns a JSON with the asset's details, including a preview image and a signed URL to the asset if the authtoken is valid and identifies an authorized user
-* `POST:/loginUrl (authToken, redirectUrl)` - returns a URL that performs automatic login to the Digital Store on the wanted page
+* `POST:/login/<slug> (authToken)` - returns a URL that performs automatic login to the Digital Store on the wanted digital good
-* `GET:/site/<path>` - serves static assets for convenience when developing (will probably get removed in the future)
+* `GET:/site/<path>` - serves static assets for convenience when developing (will get removed in production)

 ### The Full View Flow